 A programme of engagement with local communities and interested organisations will take place alongside extensive, detailed site analysis - and subject to the results of this, a planning application will be submitted.
 If plans are approved by the London Borough of Enfield and the Mayor of London, The Wave London would offer a new purpose-built surfing lake and could feature other elements, such as a high-performance surfing and skateboarding centre, health and rehabilitation, cycle trails, high ropes, and glamping accommodation.

 The existing lake in the north of the Lee Valley Leisure Complex will not be affected by The Wave London and the project aims to enhance its biodiversity.
 Activities at the world-class Lee Valley Athletics Centre would continue as normal.
 Lee Valley Golf Course and Lee Valley Camping and Caravan Park, Edmonton will close if the project goes ahead.
-The Authority is already exploring opportunities with the London Borough of Enfield to provide alternative facilities for golfers.
 The site is designated as Green Belt and has been used for leisure since the 1970s.